 GIS analysts use powerful spatial database technology called geographic information systems (GIS) to support the work of scientists, engineers, planners and other professionals.
 GIS allows you to gather, manipulate, analyze and apply data over specific geographic locations, making it indispensable for modeling the environmental impacts of human-driven activities.

-“Achieving sustainability requires the ability to analyze and understand the relationship of the land and the impacts of human activities,” said Harvey Arnone, an instructor for the UW Certificate in Geographic Information Systems (GIS).
+“Achieving sustainability requires the ability to analyze and understand the relationship of the land and the impacts of human activities,” says Harvey Arnone, an instructor for the UW Certificate in Geographic Information Systems (GIS).

 Arnone, who is also a GIS and CADD manager for the City of Seattle, says GIS gets a lot of use in urban planning.
 “We use GIS for virtually every aspect of our business, from managing property and utility assets to planning future growth and transportation needs,” said Arnone.

-The number of jobs for GIS analysts is expected to rise by 10% nationally and 58% in Washington in the next decade, promising lots of opportunities.
+The number of jobs for GIS analysts is expected to rise by 10% nationally and 30% in Washington in the next decade, promising lots of opportunities.

-“Many of the students in the program have a passion for the natural environment and go on to find work for engineering firms, government agencies or nonprofits where they focus largely on environmental and sustainability issues,” said Arnone.
+“Many of the students in the program have a passion for the natural environment and go on to find work for engineering firms, government agencies or nonprofits where they focus largely on environmental and sustainability issues,” saiys Arnone.

-If you’d like to get into the GIS field, take a look at the UW Certificate in Geographic Information Systems (GIS).
+If you’d like to get into the GIS field, take a look at the UW Certificate in Geographic Information Systems (GIS)

 Advancing Your Education